The instructor has not yet posted a syllabus for this course. A Seminole State College course overview has been provided for your review.

 Student Email Office 365

-Students currently enrolled in online or hybrid courses should use the Messages link within their Sakai course to communicate with the professor.
-It is important for students to check the Messages tool in Sakai courses regularly for important communication from the instructor.
+Students currently enrolled in online or hybrid courses should use the Inbox link within their Canvas course to communicate with the professor.
+It is important for students to check the inbox regularly for important communication from the instructor.

 Seminole State Text